Known Issues with packaged desktop applications

 If updating does not fix the problem or you aren't sure how to recover your PC, please contact Microsoft Support.

 If you are a developer, you may want to prevent the installation of your packaged application on versions of Windows that do not include this update.
-Note that by doing this your app will not be available to users that have not yet installed the update.
-To limit the availability of your app to users that have installed this update, modify your AppxManifest.xml file as follows:
+Note that by doing this your application will not be available to users that have not yet installed the update.
+To limit the availability of your application to users that have installed this update, modify your AppxManifest.xml file as follows:

 <TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.14393.351" MaxVersionTested="10.0.14393.351"/>